 Was the Onset of Joint Swelling Sudden or Gradual?

-There are different causes of joint swelling.
+There are different reasons as to why people have swollen joint or the causes of joint swelling.
 How the joint pain occurs can give a clue of the cause of the joint pain.
 Some joint pain will occur suddenly while others will occur gradually.
 Rheumatoid arthritis or osteoarthritis joint swellings are usually gradual but very harmful.
 Septic arthritis and other crystal induced arthropathies’ joints swellings are sudden.
 The joint swellings can be experienced within two weeks.
 Sometimes, osteoarthritis joint swellings can be sudden.
 For example in the case of erosive osteoarthritis and inflammatory osteoarthritis, the joint swellings can be acute.
 This is usually accompanied by tenderness and pain.

 Do you Have Daily Pain or Stiffness in your Joints?